mayawagon/mayawagon.github.io/worklog.md

 - Wrote definitions and framing section of t4sj report
 - organized interview excerpts in [a private github repository](https://github.com/mayawagon/t4sj-interview-excerpts)

-## 11/19/17
+## 11/20/17
 - _met with Rawle and Diana to go over BklynConnect Timeline and Budget_
 - made timeline of BklynConnect through June 2018
+- called to get quote on outdoor touchscreen interface

+## 11/21/17
+_stayed home sick_
+_met with t4sj team to go over what needs to happen before we can share the final report_
+- wrote Ecosystem section of t4sj final report

+## 11/22/17
+- Emailed Naila about DiscoTech, community engagements, and government partnerships

 ### to-do today
 - Let Restoration Corp know about Bklyn Library Plans
-- write ecosystem section of t4sj final report
 - write up a design lesson plan for Web Literacy Curriculum
 - set time to meet with Selvon every other week
 - distribute needs assessments to team, branches, partners, etc.